davidzof/fitanalyzer/README.md

 * Make spike filter configurable
 * Make it easier to add new graph types: restructure code
 * Add actual time in each zone to zone graphs
-* Add gpx files
+* Add gpx file parsing [DONE]
-* Add altitude graph as second plot - DONE
+* Add altitude graph as second plot on SG graphs [DONE]
 * Add mapping?
-* Add altitude calculations to file
+* Add altitude calculations to file - how?
 * Save as GPX?